ai-cam/ai-cam.github.io/_projects/revolutionising-women’s-health-female-fertility-and-early-infant-neurodevelopment-using-ai.md

 layout: projects-single
 title: "Revolutionising women’s health, female fertility and early infant neurodevelopment using AI "
-excerpt: The Womb to World project will be using AI to boost IVF success rates, tailor fertility treatments and deliver instant foetal health updates to expectant parents.
+excerpt: The Womb to World project is seeking to develop cheaper, less invasive and more accurate AI-assisted tests that can be used throughout the conception to childhood journey.
+We want to improve the accuracy of early diagnosis of women’s health conditions, personalise fertility and IVF outcomes – and support the transition to parenting.
 category:
   - ai-deas
 date: 2024-01-01